suhasgotla/chitosan_amyloid_self-assembly/README.md

 # Coasre-grained self-assembly simulations of amyloid-β peptides with chitosan

-This repository source files, and protocols to perform self-assembly simulations similar to those presented in [Suhas Gotla and Silvina Matysiak.
+This repository contains source files (initial coordinates, forcefield files, and molecular dynamics parameter files) required to perform self-assembly simulations similar to those presented in [Suhas Gotla and Silvina Matysiak.
 "Mechanistic insights...," _Phys.
 Chem.
 Chem.
 Phys._ (2023)](placeholder_link).

+The following sections present a brief step-by-step tutorial on setting up and running coarse-grained self-assembly simulations with amyloid-β peptides and chitosan.

+## Contributions and Acknowledgements
+This package was prepared by **Suhas Gotla**, graduate student in **Prof. Silvina Matysiak's** research group at the University of Maryland.
+Former group members **Abhilash Sahoo**, and **Hongcheng Xu** contributed to initial forcefield development.
+Graduate student **Meenal Jain** performed tests, and provided feedback on the tutorial aspect of this repository.

+Questions, comments, and requests must be addressed to Silvina Matysiak (matysiak@umd.edu) and/or Suhas Gotla (sgotla@umd.edu).

 ## Software Requirements
 * Python 3.X.X (Python 2 may work, but not tested.)